Vsn-vsn/cryptonite_taskphase_vikasan/Luminarium/Comprehending_Commands.md

 # An Epic Filesystem Quest
 In this level we have to use all the knowledge about the `ls`,`cd`,`cat` commands and the `path navigation` to find clues and obtain the flag.
 Patience and reading the clues carefully is important in this level to move ahead.

+# making directories
+Linux also provides the provision to make directories using the command line.To make a directory we use the `mkdir` command. eg: `mkdir new_dir`.
+In this level we make a directory inside the `tmp` directory.
+We use the command `mkdir pwn` after we navigate `cd /tmp`.
+We can check if the directory is made using the `ls` command.
+Then we navigate `cd pwn` and make a file, college, using the command `touch college`.
+To obtain the flag we run `/challenge/run` to indicate that we have followed the steps.

+# finding files
+The `find` command in Linux is used to search for files and directories within a directory hierarchy.
+It has a wide range of options to filter the search results based on different criteria like name, size, type, permissions, etc. If we don't specify a search criteria, `find` matches every file. eg: `find -name my_subfile`,finds the my_subfile file.
+In this level we have to use the `find -name flag` command to search for files and directories named flag.
+Then we need to navigate into different directories to obtain the flag.

+# linking files
+In Linux, "links" typically refer to symbolic links (symlinks) and hard links.
+These allow files and directories to reference other files or directories without duplicating data.
+1. A symbolic link is a file that points to another file or directory.
+It's like a shortcut in Windows.
+If the original file is deleted, the symbolic link becomes broken.
+2. A hard link is a direct reference to the same inode as the original file.
+Unlike symlinks, hard links are tied directly to the file’s data, so even if the original file is deleted, the hard link still holds the data.
+In this level, we will learn about symbolic links.
+Symbolic links are created with the `ln` command with the `-s` argument. `ln -s /path/to/original /path/to/link` is how we create a symlink.
+A symlink can be identified as such with a few methods.
+For example, the `file` command, which takes a filename and tells you what type of file it is and will recognize symlinks.
+In this level we need to first create a symlink of the `/flag` by using the command `ln -s /flag /home/hacker/not-the-flag`.
+After this a symlink to the `flag` file is created.
+Then we run `/challenge/catflag` which reads out the contents from the `/home/hacker/not-the-flag` file.